Blokkok/blokkok/CONTRIBUTING.md

    - `chore` When you do fixed something but it doesn't affect the app in terms of functionality
    - `refactor` When you refactored the code, like cleaning up the code

+## Writing a documentation
+If you're planning to write a documentation for blokkok, try to be as friendly as possible and try to explain some technical terms the reader might not understand yet.

 Again, Thanks for having the interest in contributing on blokkok, we would like to see your first contribution!